Dallas Williams: Coaching career

 In 1989, Williams' coaching career began with the Kinston Indians.
 He spent the next several years as a roving minor league instructor for the Cleveland Indians and Chicago White Sox organizations, then returned to coaching at various minor league levels.
 In 2000, Williams secured his first coaching job at the major league level, serving as first base coach for the Rockies for three seasons.
 After spending 2003 as first base coach for the Boston Red Sox, Williams once again returned to coaching in the minors.
 He served as third base coach for the Gary SouthShore RailCats of the Northern League in 2010, but stepped down prior to the 2011 season.
 He is always a welcomed guest instructor at the New York Baseball Academy.
 Williams' was hired as the hitting coach for the EDA Rhinos 2013-2015 and picked up a new contract with the Brother Elephants in 2016, also of the Chinese Professional Baseball League.

 On March 18, 2022, the Saraperos de Saltillo of the Mexican League hired Williams to serve as their hitting coach.

 On February 1, 2024, Williams was added to the coaching staff for the Diablos Rojos del México of the Mexican League.
+He was fired by the team on November 26, 2025.

+On December 8, 2025, Williams was hired to serve as the hitting coach for the Piratas de Campeche of the Mexican League.